 Both the 850D and the WG-6 are recent models that are part of the current product line-up.
 The WG-6 replaced the earlier Ricoh WG-5, while the 850D followed on from the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 850D Manual (free pdf) or the online Ricoh WG-6 Manual.
+Further information on the features and operation of the 850D and WG-6 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Ricoh WG-6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 850D or the Ricoh WG-6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.